 Challenges: high elevation (max of over 13,000 feet), summer thunderstorms, lots of climbing

-If you love the high alpine, it’s hard to do better than this scenic hike along the spine of the Rockies through gorgeous Colorado from Denver to Durango.
+If you love the high alpine (and who doesn’t), it’s hard to do better than this scenic hike along the spine of the Rockies through gorgeous Colorado from Denver to Durango.
 The passes are tall, the meadows green, the views big, and the resupply towns friendly and fun.
 Though there are many lovely sections, I found the San Juans of the south especially captivating; one of my all-time hiking highlights!
 These mountains are much older and feel distinctly different from the Sierra Nevada of the JMT and TRT (see below).

-At just under 500 miles, the Colorado Trail is a very appealing short thru hike.
+At just under 500 miles, the Colorado Trail is a very appealing middle-distance thru hike.
 It fits nicely into the summer season, yet is long enough that it won’t be over as soon as you get your trail legs.
 Though the CT is very popular in its own right, much of it overlaps the famous Continental Divide Trail for a glimpse into the longer thru hiking world.
 It’s a fairly popular trail and you certainly won’t be alone, but there’s plenty of space for solitude too.